 Private cord blood banks like MiracleCord ensure that you will always have access to your stored cord blood.
 In the event that a disease or condition arises in the future, your baby's cord blood stem cells may be the best treatment for your child, or a family member.

 MiracleCord has developed a simple, worry-free process for collecting and storing your baby’s cord blood that ensures its future viability.
 Your baby’s cord blood is collected at the time of birth using our proprietary StemCare® Collection Kit that includes a sterile, FDA-approved collection bag.
-It is then quickly and carefully transported by our direct medical courier service for processing in our state-of-the-art laboratory where it is cryogenically stored until the time you may need it most.
+It is then quickly and carefully transported by our direct medical courier service for processing in our state-of-the-art laboratory where it is cryogenically stored for your family until needed.

 "The reasons people are storing cord blood today represent only a fraction of its potential uses in the future, as scientists continue to make incredible new discoveries."